MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4264.md

 C4264 is always generated after [C4263](../../error-messages/compiler-warnings/compiler-warning-level-4-c4263.md).

 This warning is off by default.
-For more information see [Compiler Warnings That Are Off by Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).
+For more information, see [Compiler Warnings That Are Off by Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).